 Co-Founder and President

-Jane Hansen, the founder of Healing Kids Hearts, mother of three has been an elementary school teacher for the past twenty-nine years.
-She has taught children in all grades K-5 including, general ed, gifted, ESE and ESOL classes.
+Jane Hansen, the founder of Healing Kids Hearts, and mother of three has been an elementary school teacher for the past twenty-nine years.
+She has taught children in all grades K-5 including, general ed, gifted, ESE, and ESOL classes.

 When her two older children were grown she also taught parenting classes to struggling parents.
-This gave Jane the confidence she needed when she and her husband, Mark, decided to foster and then adopt a five year old girl from foster care.
-Jane felt well equipped from being a school teacher, raising children and coaching parents.
+This gave Jane the confidence she needed when she and her husband, Mark, decided to foster and then adopt a five-year-old girl from foster care.
+Jane felt well equipped from being a school teacher, raising children, and coaching parents.
 However, at the time, Jane knew little about caring for children who had experienced developmental trauma and quickly realized that traditional parenting techniques didn't work.
-As she sought out to educate herself on a new style of parenting, she realized that trauma informed professionals were few and far between.
+As she sought to educate herself on a new style of parenting, she realized that t professionals were few and far between.
 She finally discovered some resources that helped her learn how to support healing the trauma that her daughter, Adriana, lived with.

 Just before Adriana's adoption was final, Jane was inspired by Adriana to write a children's book titled, My Forever Friendship Pony, to help other children deal with their feelings of loss.
 It was through authoring this book and seeing the impact that horses had on Adriana's healing, that Healing Kids' Hearts was born.
 It is now Jane's passion to help heal the emotional needs of other children impacted by developmental trauma.